martic20/TimeTracker/Readme.md

 ```

 You could change the name, user and password of the database in the `env` file at the root of the project.

-7. Generate the .env file from env.dist and the .docker/.env from .docker/.env.dist with the correct user data and passwords.

 ## Credits
 Created using this BoilerPlate: [Docker + PHP 8.1 + MySQL + Nginx + Symfony 6.1 Boilerplate](https://github.com/ger86/symfony-docker)